| || |

 Tattooing, Body Piercing & Permanent Cosmetics:

-Beginning July 1, 2012, all body art facilities (permanent and temporary) and persons performing tattooing, body piercing, permanent cosmetics, or branding must comply with requirements contained in the California Health and Safety Code.
-This requires that the practitioner be 18 years of age or older and register annually with the Solano County Environmental Health Service Division.
 All body art facilities must have a valid permit.
 Body art facility owners & practitioners can’t conduct business without a valid permit and/or certificate of registration & the permit/certificate of registration must be renewed annually from the Solano County Environmental Health Services Division.

 Please click here to learn more about the requirements for facility owners, body art practitioners, temporary body art events, vehicles and a section of FAQ.

-Annual Facility Application and Practitioner Registration
+Body Art Facility Application and New Practitioner Registration

 Facility Plan Application